aosabook/500lines/pedometer/chapter.md

 TODO: Add 2 plots, one for x,y,z user and one for x,y,z gravity.

+TODO: Discuss why the separated format is more accurate than the combined format.

 ### Making Sense of Data

 Looking at our plots, we can start to see a pattern, but we don't have enough, yet, to count steps.